 On 1 September 1994, the Trust received 16,675,340 fully paid up ordinary shares in Rotorua Electricity Limited, amounting to 51% of the issued voting capital.
 The shares were valued at $32 million at the time.

 Originally, the Trust invested its funds through a wholly owned subsidiary – Perpetual Capital Management Ltd. From April 2015, management of the Trust’s investments has been undertaken by Mercer NZ Limited.
-By mid 2017, Trust investments had grown to over $145 million.
+By 2018, Trust investments had grown to $150 million.

 Throughout the Trust’s history to date, the elected board has included one or more current or former city counsellors.
 This has reinforced an association with the Rotorua Lakes Council without compromising the Trust’s ability to work independently for the benefit of the Rotorua community.